 “I told you, Krul: call me by my name.
 Enough with the fancy-sounding—”

 “I cannot, old friend.
 For in this matter, I am your dutiful servant.”

 Kor fell silent.
 After a few seconds, he turned and regarded his Indashi warriors.
 They were brave men, one and all.
 Yet as he watched them laugh and drink, he began to condemn them within his mind.

 They’re soft.
 Weak.
 They need adversity.
 They need—

 Krul laid a hand on his shoulder.
-“What malice fires your countenance?”
+“Why such malice in your gaze?”

 Kor looked down, suddenly ashamed.
 “I…nothing.”
 He gave Krul a weak smile, then looked irritably around and locked eyes with the barkeep.
 “Ho!”
 The king reached into a lizard-skin pouch affixed to his waist and held up a gold drogo.
 It bore a rough semblance of his face on one side, a snarling velociraptor on the other.
 “Another round!”

 The barkeep stepped forward, hands folded meekly before him.
 “I lack the change for an entire drogo, my king.
 If you have something a bit smaller…”

 “Keep the change, you prevaricating dundernonce!”
 Kor’Thank snapped.